 It was under these circumstances, the legends say, that they encountered the goddess of the sea.

 In the ensuing struggle, the brothers were dealt with decisively by the goddess.
-They consequently lent their unique talents to the goddess and became her most loyal followers.
+They consequently obliged their unique talents to the goddess and became her most loyal followers.

 In a slightly different telling of the story, it is said that the goddess once passed through a village when she heard the heart-wrenching wailing of a young maiden.
 Upon inquiring, the goddess learned that the maiden had been offered as a sacrifice to appease a pair of demon brothers who had been terrorizing the region.

 The demons ignored the goddess’s warning and attacked her.
-The sea goddess was, however, more than a match for the demons and easily overpowered them.
-She, however, spared them and offered them the opportunity to serve her and bring an end to their wrongdoings.
-The brothers accepted the goddess’s grace and became her loyal retainers.
+Matsu, however, was more than a match for the demons and easily overpowered them—turning them into her retainers.

 Today, annual parades are held in honour of the sea goddess in Taiwan.
 Men would dress up in towering costumes in the forms of these demon-gods and march in the procession guarding and watching over the figure of the sea goddess Matsu.